Posted on behalf of Arnold Law Firm on December 9, 2016 in Auto Accident. Updated on February 24, 2022

 Proponents of Proposition 64 have come forward to pledge their support for California law enforcement’s efforts in developing driver impairment tests for marijuana and other drug use.
 The California Cannabis Industry Association, a pro-marijuana lobbyist group that helped draft Proposition 64, is donating $4 million to law enforcement to help create methods to test and recognize drivers impaired by drugs.

 Driving under the influence of drugs is dangerous for all motorists on the road.
-If you or a loved one has been injured in an accident with an impaired driver, the skilled car accident attorneys at the Arnold Law Firm can help.
+If you or a loved one has been injured in an accident with an impaired driver, the licensed car accident attorneys in Sacramento at the Arnold Law Firm can help.